TomatOrg/TomatBoot/CONFIG.md

     * `KERNEL_PATH` - The URI path of the kernel.
     * `MODULE_PATH` - The URI path to a module.
     * `MODULE_STRING` - A string to be passed to a module.
+    * `KASLR` - If set to `yes`, it enables Kernel Address Layout Randomisation for 64-bit relocatable kernels.

+* multiboot2 protocol:
+    * `KERNEL_PATH` - The URI path of the kernel.
+    * `MODULE_PATH` - The URI path to a module.
+    * `MODULE_STRING` - A string to be passed to a module.

-  Note that one can define these 2 last variable multiple times to specify multiple modules.
+Note that one can define `MODULE_PATH` and `MODULE_STRING` variables multiple times to specify multiple modules.
 The entries will be matched in order.
 E.g.: the 1st module path entry will be matched to the 1st module string entry that appear, and so on.

 ## URIs